-Creve (Creative Venture) is a virtual incubator that offers online business services for the creative industries, as well as creative boost for other industries.
+Creve (Creative Venture) offers virtual business services for the creative industries, as well as a creative boost for other industries.
 Creve helps people with the various stages of planning, founding, and international development of a company.
 Creve’s network of services spans the entire country of Finland and includes international partners as well.
 The primary organizer of Creve is Humak University of Applied Sciences.

 The main purpose of Creve is to help entrepreneurs realize their dreams – to bring their plans into fruition by offering group guidance, business courses, virtual accelerators and creative cooperation.
 Creve is actively engaged in enhancing the network of creative industry services in Finland.
 In doing so, Creve functions as a facilitator of the creative economy.